 It may seem counter-intuitive, but stormwater ponds with pools or permanent wet areas are not good breeding sites for mosquitoes.
 Why?
 These ponds have mosquito predators such as fish, frogs and dragonflies.
 These predators feed on mosquito adults and larvae, and successful female mosquitoes will find a safer place to lay their eggs.

-The Fairfax County Health Department offers recommendations for controlling mosquitos.
+The Fairfax County Health Department offers recommendations for controlling mosquitoes.
 Top mosquito breeding sites include sagging or clogged gutters.
 Mosquitoes are not able to fly very far, so if they attack when you walk out the door, check gutters and any downspout extensions first.
-The Fairfax County Health Department has an inspection and treatment program for mosquito control, 703-246-8931, TTY 711.
+The Fairfax County Health Department has an inspection and treatment program for mosquito control - search for mosquito, 703-246-8931, TTY 711.

 4. Can Plants Be Added?